aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/chart/toimage/_index.md

 ### Remarks

 Returns a 32-bit bitmap object, so ImageOrPrintOptions.ImageFormat, ImageOrPrintOptions.TiffCompression and ImageOrPrintOptions.Quality attributes do not affect the method.
 If the width or height is zero or the chart is not supported according to Supported Charts List, it will return null.
+Please refer to [Supported Charts List](http://www.aspose.com/documentation/.net-components/aspose.cells-for-.net/converting-chart-to-image.html) for more details.

 ### Examples